 Be careful of Funnel Web Spiders in your pool.
-One of our Twitter Followers, Dave Clark, recently posted these pictures of Funnel Web Spiders in their Pool.
-This was the sixth Funnel Web spider they found in their pool this year!!
+One of our Twitter Followers, Dave Clark, posted the picture below of Funnel Web Spiders in their Pool.
+This was the sixth Funnel Web spider they found in their pool in 2018!!

 What do you do when you see a Spider?

 We know your first instinct would be to smash the spider with a shovel or other appropriate garden tool.
-However, last year the Sydney Morning Herald reported:
+However, in 2017 the Sydney Morning Herald reported:

 The number of funnel webs caught to produce vital anti-venom has been declining over the past few years, prompting specialists to remind everyday Australians to lend a hand.